Things of Stone and Wood: 1995–2000: Junk Theatre and break-up

-2001–present: Reformation and compilations
+2001–2014: Reformation and compilations

 Things of Stone & Wood reformed in 2001 and released a compilation album So Far: Best of Things of Stone & Wood 1992-2002 in 2002, which featured a new single "Ship of the Damned".
 The lineup of Allen, Arnold and Floyd were joined by Richard Tankard on keyboard.
 A new studio album, Rollercoaster, was released in 2003.
 Arnold wrote most of the songs for the group.
 By 2006 the group had disbanded again – except irregular 'one-off' performance reunions.

 Arnold released his solo album Lost Marie in 2007.
 He is a music lecturer at Northern Melbourne Institute of TAFE, and worked as a producer recording work by Junior, Chloe Hall, Carus & the True Believers, Georgia Fields, Stonefield and Skipping Girl Vinegar.

 In May 2014 they toured Australia playing dates in Brisbane, Adelaide, Sydney, Melbourne and Hobart.
 In June, Arnold and his wife Helen relocated to Europe.
 ToSaW continue as a side project when Greg is in Australia.

+2026: Rae Street

+In February 2026, the group released the double-A sided single "You'd Gone Before You Went"/"The Windmills Turn" and announced Rae Street, their first album in 20 years, released on 13 March 2026.
+The band toured Australia to showcase the album.
+Arnold and Allen played intimate acoustic shows in the eastern states, with Floyd joining them on drums for the final few concerts, beginning at the Wheatsheaf Hotel in Adelaide on 21 May 2026.
+A companion album, The Final Forest, is due for release in November 2026.